giandonatoinverso/PHP-Dynamic-Qr-code/README.md

 docker compose build --no-cache && docker compose up -d
 ```
 3. Open your browser at http://localhost:80 and login with (username: superadmin, password: superadmin)

-# Available non open source plugins

-## QrRole
-Manage user privileges with multi-level access control:

-- *Creator*: can only create and delete your own qrcodes
-- *Modifier*: can create and modify creators' qrcodes
-- *Admin*: can create, modify and delete everyone's qrcodes and can create other users

-## QrStyle
-Unlock advanced customization features for QR codes, including logo uploads, watermarking, and custom marker settings.

-## QrTemplate
-Save time by creating reusable templates for generating QR codes with predefined styles and settings.

-## QrBulk
-- Create static or dynamic QR codes in bulk by compiling an Excel file with the QR code data and uploading it to the site.
-Inside the file it is possible to specify, if necessary, an already existing QrTemplate template.
-After creation you will be able to download a zip file with the QR codes created and the same Excel file but with the redirect identifier added

-- Create dynamic QR codes in bulk by choosing the desired number, so you can download a zip file with the created QR codes, Excel files so you can print them.
-At a later time you can modify the URLs associated with the QR codes created